kevgo/run-that-app/README.md

 - `--optional`: if there is no pre-compiled binary for your platform, do nothing.
 This is useful for non-essential applications that shouldn't break automation if they are not available.
-- `--show-path`: don't run the app but display the path to its executable
+- `--which`: don't run the app but display the path to its executable

 The app version override should consist of just the version number, i.e.
 `1.6.26` and not `v1.6.26`.